-Our analysis magests that a parallel toxinoin is unlikely to improve the known sequential solutions by much Specifically, we prove that the problem solved by discrete relatation (are constituters) is log-space complete for P (the class of polynomial-time deterministic sequential algorithm).
-Industry, this implicit that discrete relatation is intervenity sequential and it is unlikely by storing only a polynomial number of processors.
-Some practical implications of our result are discussed.
+Our analysis suggests that a parallel solution is unlikely to improve the known sequential solutions by much.
+Specifically, we prove that the problem solved by discover lenations (are consistency) is log-space complete for P (the class of polynomial-time deterministic sequential againsthms).
+Intuitively, this implies that discover relucation is inherently sequential and it is unlikely that we can solve the polynomial-time version of the consistent labeling problem in logarithmic imass by using only a polynomial number of processors.
+Some practical implications of our result are